tjcreedy/metamate/README.md

 Running in `find` mode requires the most input data, as NUMTdumper will be undertaking all of its core processes.
 This will generally be the first mode that is used, in order to generate a set of output statistics to analyse.
 The most simple `find` command would look like this:
 ```
-numtdumper.py find -A asvs.fasta -R references.fasta -L libs/L1.fasta libs/L2.fasta -S specifications.txt -o outputdir --length 400 --percentvar 1 --table 5
+numtdumper.py find -A asvs.fasta -R references.fasta -L libs/L1.fasta libs/L2.fasta -S specifications.txt -o outputdir --expectedlength 400 --percentvar 1 --table 5
 ```
 Here, the user has specified two fasta files in the current directory, the ASVs to filter (`-A`), a reference set to use for finding verified-authentic-ASVs (`-R`).
 They have also supplied the paths to two libraries from which the ASVs derive (`-L`) and the path to the specifications file (`-S`).
 NUMTdumper is instructed to write the results into a directory named "outputdir" (`-o`).
-The last arguments specify how to find verified-non-authenic-ASVs: any ASVs that fall outside a target length 400bp (`-length`) +/- 1% (`--percentvar`), and any ASVs that have stops in their translation according to translation table 5 (`--table`)
+The last arguments specify how to find verified-non-authenic-ASVs: any ASVs that fall outside a target length 400bp (`--expectedlength`) +/- 1% (`--percentvar`), and any ASVs that have stops in their translation according to translation table 5 (`--table`)

 Alternatively, the user might run:
 ```